SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

     damaged public health and likely the health of their patient.
 No bribe is worth that.
   - If they take the bribe and vaccinate anyway, they've practiced bad medicine by administering treatment without consent.
-The patient could later sue them, though only by admitting they had attempted bribery.
+The patient could later sue them (though only by admitting they had attempted bribery, so _that's_ unlikely).

-Since the last course avoids cops in the clinic, doesn't damage public health, and only causes legal exposure to somebody attempting to sue them for unsuccessful bribery, apparently that's the way out: take the bribe, vax 'em anyway.
+The last course avoids cops in the clinic, doesn't damage public health, and only causes legal exposure to somebody attempting to sue them for unsuccessful bribery.
+So apparently that's the way out: take the bribe, and vax 'em anyway.

+I just don't know how I feel about this.
 I both want to laugh and cry, simultaneously.

 I honestly don't know what I would do in that situation.
 What would you do?